 We will identify potential investments using our Adviser's market knowledge, experience and industry relationships.
 Our Adviser's relationships with CLO collateral managers, underwriters and trading desks are used to source transactions.
 In determining when to sell an investment, our Adviser considers the following factors: the performance of such investment compared to initial expectations and the risk adjusted returns available in other transactions the Adviser is evaluating.
 Our need for capital and other factors will also be evaluated.
+We may engage in active and frequent trading of our portfolio securities in order to meet our investment objective.

+We invest primarily in the equity and, to a lesser extent, in the junior debt tranches of CLOs that own a pool of Senior Secured Loans.
+Our CLO investments may take the form of (i) anchor CLO equity, (ii) risk retention capital, and (iii) equity for loan accumulation facilities or warehouse facilities to high-quality CLO managers.
 The underlying assets of the CLOs that we invest in are comprised primarily of Senior Secured Loans, and the performance of those loans are a main driver of the performance of the CLO.
-We invest to obtain exposure across a relatively broad range of underlying borrowers, industry sectors, CLO collateral managers, and CLO vintages.
-When we invest in CLOs that are diversified by industry and borrower, we are subject to the risks associated with CLOs and the underlying Senior Secured Loans, including risks related to leveraged credit, default, prepayment and volatility.
-See "Risk Factors - Risks Related to Our Investments."
+We invest so as to obtain exposure across a relatively broad range of underlying borrowers, industry sectors, CLO collateral managers, and CLO vintages.
 We intend to structure our portfolio in such a way as to comply with quarterly diversification requirements applicable to RICs.
 By virtue of our investments in CLOs, which are predominantly collateralized against pools of Senior Secured Loans, we expect to be broadly invested with respect to credit exposure to any one particular industry or borrower, although we have no restrictions on the industry or borrower exposure of the underlying assets and we do not operate as a "diversified" investment company within the meaning of the 1940 Act.
 See "Certain U.S. Federal Income Tax Matters - Taxation as a Regulated Investment Company" for our detailed RIC diversification requirements.